How to Solve Problems & Change Habits? Ideal Attitude In Challenges (116)

 • STEP 5: DO: What one action can I apply TODAY to progress one step closer to the ideal outcome?

 • Reality check: it’s impossible to be completely un-attached to things while having a human experience.
-Thus saṅgavivarjitaḥ refers to binding attachments.
+Even a Vedanta teacher is attached to the well-being of his/her students.
+Thus saṅgavivarjitaḥ refers to releasing your self from binding attachments.

 Keywords: antahkarana shuddhi, atma-jnanam, avatara, bhagavan-prasada, dasarath, dasharath, desa, desha, dvesha, jivanmukta, kala, mithya, papa-karma, prarabdha, pratipaksa-bhavana, pratipaksha, punya-karma, raga, samsari